Traditional Book Publishing FAQs for Authors

 • other trade publishers, which may or may not require authors to have an agent; and

-• university presses, who publish academic and non-academic titles.
+• university presses, which publish academic and non-academic titles.

 What are the pros and cons of traditional publishing, and how long does the traditional publishing process take?